mirai-mamori/Sakurairo/README_en.md

 - The theme uses YahnisElsts [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker) to provide updates.

-- The theme uses HaoZi-Team [ChatGPT PHP](https://github.com/HaoZi-Team/ChatGPT-PHP) to provide ChatGPT-related Capabilities.
+- The theme uses orhanerday [open-ai](https://github.com/orhanerday/open-ai) to provide ChatGPT-related Capabilities.

 ## Hope you can enjoy it!